Open University at CSUN Through The Tseng College—Fall, Spring and “Summer for Visiting Students” Terms

-2. Even when a Department has approved a course for Open University enrollment in a given term, an individual instructor retains the right to decline an Open University enrollment request.
+- Even when a department has approved a course for Open University enrollment in a given term, an individual instructor retains the right to decline an Open University enrollment request.
 Instructors indicate their acceptance of Open University students by giving each student a permission number that will enable the student to register online or in person with The Tseng College Registration Office.

-8. Nonmatriculated students may take any number of courses over time through Open University.
-However, if a nonmatriculated student is later admitted to a CSUN state-funded or self-support Degree Program (i.e., becomes a matriculated student), a maximum of only 24 credit units taken before matriculation can be applied to an Undergraduate Degree and a maximum of 9 credit units taken before matriculation can be applied to a Graduate Degree, Graduate Credit Certificate Program or Credential Program.
+- Nonmatriculated students may take any number of courses over time through Open University.
+However, if a non-matriculated student is later admitted to a CSUN state-funded or self-support degree program (i.e., becomes a matriculated student), a maximum of only 24 credit units taken before matriculation can be applied to an undergraduate degree and a maximum of 9 credit units taken before matriculation can be applied to a second baccalaureate degree, graduate degree, graduate credit certificate program or credential program.

-9. Determination of which courses, if any, of those taken before matriculation are applicable to the Degree Program up to the maximums stated above rests with the Department responsible for the program.
-Some Degree Programs with highly integrated curricula may not accept any credits from courses taken prior to admission because the Program stands as an educational whole.
-10. Enrollment in CSUN courses through Open University does not constitute admission to the University nor does it entitle Open University students to student services available to matriculated students (i.e., students enrolled in Degree, Credit Certificate Program or Credential Program).
+- Enrollment in CSUN courses through Open University does not constitute admission to the University nor does it entitle Open University students to student services available to matriculated students (i.e., students enrolled in Degree, Credit Certificate Program or Credential Program).
 Open University students do, however, have library privileges.
-For more information about Open University, including fee information, visit http://tsengcollege.csun. edu/programs/openuniversity or call (818) 677-2504.
+For more information about Open University, including fee information, visit The Tseng College–Open University website or call (818) 677-2504.